LCM-S25-3035/JobMate/README.md

 - ✅ **Real-time Validation**: Immediate feedback in forms
 - ✅ **Toast Notifications**: Elegant alert system

+### 🤖 **AI-Powered Features**
+- ✅ **Resume Tailoring**: Customize your resume for specific job postings
+- ✅ **ATS Score Analysis**: Get feedback on how your resume will perform with ATS systems
+- ✅ **Cover Letter Generation**: AI-generated cover letters based on your resume and the job
+- ✅ **One-Click Application**: Apply to jobs directly with tailored materials
+- ✅ **Job Recommendations**: Smart matching of your skills with available positions

+### 📨 **One-Click Application Feature**
+The One-Click Application feature allows job seekers to:
+- Tailor their resume and cover letter for a specific job
+- Send application directly via email with properly formatted attachments
+- Track application status in their dashboard
+- Apply to jobs with minimal effort

+This feature uses the following MongoDB job fields:
+- `job_url_direct`: Direct URL to apply on company website
+- `application_email`: Email address for sending applications

 ### 👥 **User Types**

 #### 🎯 **Applicant (Job Seekers)**